samherring99/NightwingCurriculum/module_1_nlp_basics/README.md

 #### Goals:

-- Preprocess text data by tokenizing, removing stop words, and performing stemming or lemmatization as necessary.
+- Preprocess text data by tokenizing, removing stop words, and performing stemming or lemmatization as necessary
 - Understand the basics and purpose of tokenization in NLP
 - Understabnd basic spproaches to stemming and lemmatization
 - Understand the different approaches to tokenization